cons3rt/test-asset-powershell/README.md

 # test-asset-powershell

 Sample Powershell script test asset for CONS3RT.
+Create your own Powershell test script to execute a test and provide easily downloadable results.

+> Runs Windows 10 Powershell v5.1

 To use this sample: